About the Council

 Stefan Richards - CISO, State of Oregon

 Stefan leads the Enterprise Security Office under the Office of the State CIO, providing security leadership and enterprise security operations across Oregon State government.
-His responsibilities include driving state-wide information security policy, procedures and standards, coordinating State security efforts with federal & local resources, including FBI, DHS, & military, managing state-level security compliance programs, and heading the security operations of the State data center, serving over 100+ agencies, boards & commissions.
+His responsibilities include driving state-wide information security policy, procedures and standards, coordinating State security efforts with federal and local resources, including FBI, DHS and military, managing state-level security compliance programs, and heading the security operations of the State data center, serving over 100+ agencies, boards and commissions.

 Neil Bryden - Chief Security Strategist, Pacific Region, Hewlett Packard Enterprise

 Neil Bryden is the Chief Security Strategist – Pacific Region within the enterprise security product business unit at HPE.
 In this role, he is responsible for driving strategic initiatives for the ESP security strategy group and providing thought leadership and insight regarding the ever-changing global threat landscape.
 He advises several CISOs of HPE customers regarding their security strategy.